Mamiglia/Requester-Bot/README.md

 FEATURES:
 -
-* This bot is not a common make-a-request bot, it allows admins to refuse, accept or vote a request by users
+This bot is not a common make-a-request bot, it allows admins to refuse, accept or vote a request by users.
 __Wait, What?__
-When a User makes a request the bot sends the message to the staff group and then the admins can decide:
+* When a User makes a request the bot sends the message to the staff group and then the admins can decide:
   * Refusing the request (maybe is a request too stupid, or whatever)
   * Accepting a Request (maybe is really an intelligent request)
   * _Send the request to the public group of your channel, so the request will be voted by users_